scotstan/bonsai-simulink/samples/moab/readme.md

 Before you upload your model using the Bonsai platform it is recommended to test it first to confirm functionality.
 In the Bonsai dashboard click the **+ Create Brain** button.
 Select **Moab demo** and enter a name.
 In this example, the brain is called **demo-moab**.

-Find the following section of the ihkling code on the Teach tab:
+Find the following section of the inkling code on the Teach tab:

 ```
 source simulator (Action: SimAction, Config: SimConfig): SimState {